SkylineIndustries/Enhanced-RideInfo-Window/README.md

 # THIS IS A MILESTONE VERSION OF THE ENHANCED RIDEINFO WINDOW
-- This Milestone version (CODENAME: Zenith V0.0.3) is not the final version of the plugin
+- This Milestone version (CODENAME: ThrillTracker V0.0.3) is not the final version of the plugin
-- It is only a demo to show the functionality of the plugin
-- It is not recommended to use this version in a production environment
+- It uses the save and load functions of the plugin, it works but is not qauaranteed to not break your save, so use with caution!
-- It uses the save function to save the groups in the park file.
-It `may` corrupt the file or destroy the plugin in some form

 # Enhanced-RideInfo-Window
 This plugin is a extension on the already existing RideWindow.